-In the last year, multiple vegetarian cookbooks were published worldwide as more and more of us flirted with flexitarianism*.
-Quebec followed suit with at least 5 cookbooks that I can think of, 3 of which I bought.
+In the last year, multiple vegetarian cookbooks were published worldwide as more and more of us flirted with flexitarianism.
+Flexitarians are part-time carnivores (or vegetarians).
+There are as many flexitarians as there are reasons to espouse this lifestyle: eating healthier, protecting the environment, encouraging better breeding practices by reducing the demand for industrial meats, etc. Quebec followed suit with at least 5 cookbooks that I can think of, 3 of which I bought.

 It’s not surprising.
 Truth is, I was a vegetarian for 7 years before I met a hardened carnivore (AKA Monsieur) who I blame for my relapse.
 I would love to return to vegetarianism, if only part time.
 1) I felt physically better; 2) I lost weight; 3) I had boundless energy; and 4) a foodie in the making, I enjoyed the challenge to my creativity.
 Let’s face it, you don’t replace such a food staple as meat without the need to reinvent yourself somewhat.

 With two picky eaters at home like my passionately carnivorous spouse and our still-vegetable-hating 5-year-old, vegetarianism is not an option for now.
 However, introducing more vegetarian dishes on the menu seems doable if thankless.
 You just need a really thick skin to put in all that effort and watch your two boys examine some of your offerings with dismay.
 I often feel like a cheerleader waving my pompoms to distract their attention.
 Or incite their enthusiasm, darn if I know the difference.

 The Book section of this blog centers mostly around my review of Quebec cookbooks (in the English section of the blog, I usually limit myself to a short intro about the book and the recipes I cooked as part of my review).